rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 Yes, they dress casually.
 Being simple saves time.
 Grooming is rarely a priority.

-Like kids, they get along with each other quickly, they just need to speak the same mother language : Do you know JavaScript ?
+Like kids, they get along with each other quickly.
+All they need is to speak the same mother language : Do you know JavaScript ?
 Shit yes.
 (Smile) Let's talk !

 They have bugs to fix, called “debugging”.
 To debug is often hell.
 It requires to step into someone else’s shoes and understand their logic.
 It can take from 5 mins to a few days in armageddon.

 To add more juice to the mix, with today’s web,  they’ve got even more radical.
 If they don't see the beauty of a concept in 5 examples or a 3 minutes video, oh boy, your technology or framework will be trashed.
 They will not hesitate a second to spend energy elsewhere.